-Promoting the general welfare isn’t about charity—it’s about shared strength.
+Promoting the general welfare isn’t about charity.
+It’s about shared strength.

-Our understanding of this mission is simple:
+Our understanding of this mission begins with a simple reality:

 A nation is only as strong as the people in it.

+General welfare isn’t a handout.
+It’s an investment in stability, dignity, and cohesion.
 When too many people are struggling to survive, democracy itself becomes fragile.

 We inherited a mission—not a finished product.